../../../175pxls.gif (78 bytes)

 (WT/DS50/AB/R)

 All parties engaged in dispute settlement under the DSU must be fully forthcoming from the very beginning both as to the claims involved in a dispute and as to the facts relating to those claims.
 Claims must be stated clearly.
 Facts must be disclosed freely.
 This must be so in consultations as well as in the more formal setting of panel proceedings.
 In fact, the demands of due process that are implicit in the DSU make this especially necessary during consultations.
 For the claims that are made and the facts that are established during consultations do much to shape the substance and the scope of subsequent panel proceedings.
-If, in the aftermath of consultations, any party believes that all the pertinent facts relating to a claim are, for any reason, not before the panel, then that party should ask the panel in that case to engage in additional fact-finding.
-But this additional fact-finding cannot alter the claims that are before the panel — because it cannot alter the panel’s terms of reference.
+If, in the aftermath of consultations, any party believes that all the pertinent facts relating to a claim are, for any reason, not before the Panel, then that party should ask the Panel in that case to engage in additional fact-finding.
+But this additional fact-finding cannot alter the claims that are before the Panel — because it cannot alter the Panel’s terms of reference.
 And, in the absence of the inclusion of a claim in the terms of reference, a panel must neither be expected nor permitted to modify rules in the DSU.

 T.6.1.5 Guatemala — Cement I, para.
 72